 Difference between VPN and VPN tunnelling

-However, if you think that the definition of VPN and Tunnelling is the same, then you are wrong.
-Virtual Network Protocol is a point-to-point connection that utilizes the internet to transport data mechanisms for two different sites.
+However, if you think the definition of VPN and Tunnelling is the same, you are wrong.
+Virtual Network Protocol is a point-to-point connection that utilizes the internet to transport data mechanisms for two sites.

-On the other side, VPN tunnelling supports enabling the procedure of encapsulation of a data packet from different types of the protocol through the support of a datagram or packet.
+On the other side, VPN tunnelling enables the encapsulation of a data packet from different types of protocols through the support of a datagram or packet.
 A VPN tunnel is a secured link between your device (computer/mobile phone) and an outside network.
 A virtual private network tunnel (VPN tunnel) can be used to conceal your online activities.

 Using a VPN tunnel when connecting to websites keeps your data safe from hackers, governments, and other snoopers from tracking your activities and viewing your IP address.

 How does tunnelling work?

 Before getting into VPN tunnelling, you will need to sign up for a VPN service.
 After setting up your VPN, you can continue surfing the web.

 Now instead of you directly accessing other websites using your IP address, you will use the VPN provider's IP address.
 These connections are encrypted, meaning that all data transfers are secured.
 In addition, your internet service provider (ISP) will no longer see your IP address; instead, they’ll see your VPN provider's IP, helping to protect your privacy.